Alkesst/pytelbot/README.md

 ```

-You will need to put this on your code, because the service will start immediatly when the rpi turns on, so, we need to
+Is requiered to use this code, because the service will start immediatly when the rpi turns on, so, we need to
-check if there is internet conection.
+check if there is internet conection before trying to pull from git.
 ```sh
 STATE=$(ping -q -w 1 -c 1 `ip r | grep default | cut -d ' ' -f 3` > /dev/null && echo ok || echo error)
 while [  $STATE == "error" ]; do